Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Make sure to apply for your card sooner than later so that you’re not receiving and activating it at the last minute.
-Once you’ve received your new card, set up a secure PIN that will not be easily guessed.
+Apply for your card sooner than later so you’re not receiving and activating it at the last minute.
+Once you receive your new card, set up a secure PIN.
 And if you receive a backup card, be sure to keep that somewhere safe.

 Compare travel credit cards

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.